-Agnès Bénassy-Quéré is chief economist at the French Treasury, and member of the Bruegel board.
+Agnès Bénassy-Quéré is Deputy Governor of the Banque de France and member of the Bruegel board.
+Before this, she was the chief economist at the French Treasury.
 She was a Professor at the Paris School of Economics - University of Paris 1 Panthéon Sorbonne, and the Chair of the French Council of economic analysis.
 She worked for the French Ministry of economy and finance, before moving to academic positions successively at universities of Cergy-Pontoise, Lille 2, Paris-Ouest and Ecole Polytechnique.
 She also served as a Deputy-director and as a Director of CEPII and is affiliated with CESIfo and IZA.
 She is a Member of the Commission Economique de la Nation (an advisory body to the Finance minister), of the French macro-prudential authority and of the Banque de France’s Board.
 Her research interests focus on the international monetary system and European macroeconomic policy.

 We had not seen a common challenge as clear as this pandemic.
 The sum of national actions and programs is likely to be insufficient.

 CANCELLED: How adequate is the European toolbox to deal with financial stability risks in a low rate environment?

 Bruegel is delighted to welcome the governor of the Central Bank of Ireland, Gabriel Makhlouf.
 He will deliver a keynote address about how adequate th